1945: World War II ends

-The United Nations (UN) is established after World War II as an intergovernmental organisation tasked with maintaining international peace and security as well as developing friendly relations between nations through international co-operation.
-Part of the post-war settlement to prevent further conflicts, the UN succeeds the League of Nations and is established with more powers than its predecessor.
+The United Nations (UN) is established after World War II as an intergovernmental organisation tasked with maintaining international peace and security as well as developing friendly relations between nations through international cooperation.

 1948: Treaty of Brussels

 The European Union begins with this, the founding treaty of the Western Union between 1948 and 1954, at which point it is amended as the Modified Treaty of Brussels and serves as the founding treaty of the Western European Union (until its termination in 2010).